 One of the disadvantages of this is that they can sometimes overstretch, and eventually, they will need replacing.

-Another disadvantage of leather is that they can be very absorbent and in wet weather can feel much heavier at the end of the game than they did at the beginning.
+Another disadvantage of leather is that it can be very absorbent and, in wet weather, can feel much heavier at the end of the game than they did at the beginning.

 Despite these disadvantages, K-leather cleats do offer a superior level of protection for the feet as opposed to the alternatives, as the leather is thicker and often stronger than the alternatives.